Beatriz Gil Gonzales

 Being an IB grad has really helped me to adjust into the Rochester community.
 During IB, I learned that IB is not just a curriculum; IB is also a metaphor for college and even life.
 Similar to IB, college consists of always challenging yourself and trying to reach your full potential.
 For example, I am involved in eight different clubs, and I am an e-board member on two of them.
 This year, my sophomore year, I have also become an RA as a way of being able to contribute to the Rochester community and to help the first years transition into the University.

 How have you taken advantage of the Rochester curriculum?

 The Rochester curriculum really reminds me of the IB curriculum.
-In IB it’s not just relevant to be a good student in your HL, in order to succeed you also need to perform well in your SL; and even more important, you have to be able through CAS or TOK.
-In this way, you acknowledge other cultures, religions and others who are different to you in any way, and through an bring everyone together into a globalized community.
-The University of Rochester cares about their academic curriculum, you are able to do majors, minors, clusters… but at the same time they have a sense of community and acceptance.
+In IB it’s not just relevant to be a good student in your HL; you also need to perform well in your SL, and even more importantly, you have to be able to succeed through CAS or TOK.
+In this way, you acknowledge other cultures, religions, and others who are different from you, and bring everyone together into a globalized community.
+The University of Rochester cares about their academic curriculum.
+You are able to complete multiple majors, minors, and clusters, but at the same time they have a sense of community and acceptance.
 In this way, you are able to have different academic focuses and pursue all of your interests.